Graciana de Barrenechea: Family

 Barrenechea's first husband was Juanes (or Joanes) de Yriarte, a shepherd.
 They had three daughters, including Estevanía and María de Yriarte; Estevanía married another shepherd, Juanes (or Joanes) de Goiburu, the son of a leading shepherd, Miguel de Goiburu.
 Barrenechea's second husband was Miguel's brother, also called Joanes de Goiburu.
 Other accounts say Barrenechea was the wife of Miguel.

-They all lived in and around Zugarramurdi during the Basque witch trials, with scholars Mikel Azurmendi and Emma Wilby theorising that this extended family was a focal point of witchcraft accusations due to previously fighting for village freedom from the nearby Urdax monastery (the authority in local witch-hunting): Miguel was accused of being the ringleader of the akelarre, and Barrenechea was also accused of having been "queen" of the akelarre, preceding Maria de Arburu.
+They all lived in and around Zugarramurdi during the Basque witch trials, with scholars Mikel Azurmendi and Emma Wilby theorising that this extended family was a focal point of witchcraft accusations due to previously fighting for village freedom from the nearby Urdax monastery (which became the authority in local witch-hunting): Miguel was accused of being the ringleader of the akelarre, and Barrenechea was also accused of having been "queen" of the akelarre, preceding Maria de Arburu.
 Barrenechea's first husband and third daughter were the only ones not accused of being witches.
-The Zugarramurdi records feature perhaps the first association of a toad being the familiar of a witch, principally from accounts of toad poison making given by Barrenechea, María, and Juanes de Goiburu when forced into confessions.
+The Zugarramurdi records feature perhaps the first association of a toad being the familiar of a witch, principally from accounts of toad poison making given by Barrenechea, María, and Juanes de Goiburu (the younger) when forced into confessions.
 Wilby considers it relevant that the profession of shepherd would have been likely to involve use of toads for veterinary medical purposes.